Delicious chocolate buttons with nonpareil candy coated bottoms! These Chocolate Nonpareils are easy to make and perfect to use for a gift!

 Disclaimer: All nutritional information provided on this website is an estimate only and is not guaranteed.

-If you enjoyed these Chocolate Nonpareils, you’ll probably like these other SugarSpicesLife recipes:
+If you enjoyed these Chocolate Nonpareils, you may also enjoy these other SugarSpicesLife recipes: